iritaca/dnd-slim-version/tasks.md

   - [x] If player touches monster, monster stops moving (instant refs)
   - [] Allow monster to flee

+## task 5:

+- [] Routing
+- [] generate more monster with random data
+- [] Create a new screen where yo can see the stats of the monsters in all the game.

 # ideas of what to learn next

 # Ideas